damar-wicaksono/uqtestfuns/docs/test-functions/genz-discontinuous.md

 import uqtestfuns as uqtf
 ```

-The Genz product peak function is an $M$-dimensional scalar-valued
+The Genz discontinuous function is an $M$-dimensional scalar-valued
 function commonly used to assess the accuracy of numerical
 integration routines.
 It is one of six functions introduced by Genz {cite}`Genz1984`;
 see the box below.

+The function was later featured in {cite}`Zhang2014` as a test function
+for a global sensitivity analysis method albeit in a non-standard form[^non-standard].

-The function features a peak at the center of the multidimensional space.
+The function features an exponential function on one particular corner
+of the multidimensional space.
+Outside the boundary, the function values drop to zero creating discontinuity.
-The plots for one-dimensional and two-dimensional Genz product peak function
+The plots for one-dimensional and two-dimensional Genz discontinuous function
 with the default parameters can be seen below.

 ```{code-cell} ipython3